Parliament outmanoeuvred in EU top-post game

 The Renew Europe liberal group also accepted the package agreed among national EU leaders.

 "We got the head of the council, Charles Michel, and Vestager will be vice-president of the EU commission.
 We could not expect more", one MEP explained.
-The group would not run a candidate to head the European parliament.
+The group would not run a candidate to head the European Parliament.

 The social democrats appeared frustrated with the outcome of the talks among EU leaders, having hoped for their candidate, Frans Timmermans to become the next commission president.

-Instead the group only had Spanish foreign minister Josep Borrell named as EU foreign policy chief, but the post as president of the European parliament for the coming two and a half year could sweeten the deal.
+Instead the group only had Spanish foreign minister Josep Borrell named as EU foreign policy chief, but the post as president of the European Parliament for the coming two and a half year could sweeten the deal.

 "If we give up the 'Spitzenkandidat' process now, we will never get it back", Labour MEP Richard Corbett commented.